martyman-au/utactica/README.md

 0.3 Switched units to pre-rendered composited images, added the concept of elite units.

-0.4 Units change appear when upgraded, unit battle noises also change.
+0.4 Units change appearance when upgraded, unit battle noises also change.

+0.5 More varied unit appearance, soldiers cost more when upgraded, game music changed.

 License
 =======